Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

 \subsection{The 2D energy spectrum}

-Fig.~\ref{fig:bvspectrum} shows the energy spectrum of total turbulent velocity and Alfv'en velocity, i.e., total magnetic field over the square root of density, in the stage with exponential growth of magnetic energy at $t\approx0.20t_{\rm shock}$ (see Fig. \ref{fig:energy}).
+Fig.~\ref{fig:bvspectrum} shows the energy spectrum of total (i.e., including $x$, $y$, and $z$ components) turbulent velocity and Alfv\'en velocity, i.e., total magnetic field over the square root of density, at different time.
 To avoid the effect of non-periodic boundary conditions at the $x$-axis' left and right ends, we consider the spectrum only on the $k_x=0$ plane in Fourier space.
-The velocity spectrum exhibits a flat shape at $k\lesssim10$ and steepens toward larger k.
+The velocity spectrum exhibits a flat shape at $k\lesssim10$ and steepens toward larger $k$.
 The numerical dissipation effect becomes significant at $k\lesssim100$.
-As $k=10$ is the cutoff wavenumber of the preshock density spectrum, this suggests that the post-shock turbulence is driven at multiple scales at $k \lesssim 10$, and then cascades down to smaller scales at $k\gtrsim10$ as expected.
+As $k=10$ is the cutoff wavenumber of the preshock density spectrum, this suggests that the post-shock turbulence is driven at multiple scales at $k \lesssim 10$, and then cascades down to smaller scales at $k\gtrsim10$.
+Particularly, with the cutoff at $k=10$, we do not expect to see the driving effect on the turbulent spectral shape over $k>10$ (see Fig.~\ref{fig:bvspectrum}(a), left).
+The turbulence covers two orders of magnitude in length scales in our simulations.
+This range is similar to that of the magnetic energy spectrum in Tycho’s SNR measured by \cite{2018MNRAS.480.2200S}.
 The model "Kol." has a lower amplitude of turbulent spectrum.
 This suggests that with a similar density contrast, a preshock shallow density spectrum is more efficient in generating the postshock turbulence than a steep density spectrum.
 The slope of turbulent energy spectrum at $k\gtrsim10$ is between $\approx-8/3$ and $\approx-3$ and is independent of the preshock density spectral shape.
 The turbulent eddies with the largest eddy turnover rate dominate the dynamo amplification.
-Given the large turbulence amplitude at $k\approx 10$, the growth of postshock magnetic energy starts near $k\approx10$.
+Given that turbulence is mainly driven at $k< 10$ and cascade to smaller scales, the growth of postshock magnetic energy starts near from the smallest eddy at dissipation scale.
 Due to the additional magnetic field amplification via the shock compression, the model "Perp." leads to a larger amplitude of the magnetic energy spectrum.
-We find that as the shock surface is corrugated after interacting with upstream multiscale density fluctuations, the shock compression of magnetic fields happens at multiple scales over $1<k<10$.
+We find that as the shock surface is corrugated after interacting with upstream multiscale density fluctuations, the shock compression of magnetic fields happens at multiple scales over $k<10$.